timoho98/Trueforce-For-All/README.md

 ## How it works

-The wire protocol (init sequence and ep3 streaming format) was reverse-engineered by the [mescon Linux driver project][mescon].
-This repo is the Windows-side glue on top of that: a SimHub plugin that opens the wheel, the telemetry- and audio-derived effect synthesis, the per-game tuning, and a USBPcap-based tap that reads the game's outgoing HID++ FFB target off the USB bus and mirrors it into bytes 6-9 of the Trueforce ep3 stream so cornering load coexists with the synthesized effects.
+This repo is the Windows-side glue on top of the upstream wire protocol (see Acknowledgments): a SimHub plugin that opens the wheel, synthesizes the telemetry- and audio-derived effects, handles per-game tuning, and runs the USBPcap-based FFB tap that mirrors the game's HID++ output into bytes 6-9 of the Trueforce ep3 stream.

 ## License